Browse by Medical Category

-Jean E. Klig, M.D., is an attending physician and the Associate Chief in the Pediatric Emergency Department at Massachusetts General Hospital.
-She received her M.D. from Albert Einstein College of Medicine.
-Dr. Klig completed her residency in pediatrics at Children's Hospital, Boston MA, and completed a fellowship in pediatric emergency medicine at Children's Hospital Oakland CA. She is an assistant professor of pediatrics at Harvard Medical School.
+Jean E. Klig, M.D., is an attending physician and the Associate Chief in the Division of Pediatric Emergency Medicine at Massachusetts General Hospital.
+She received her M.D. from the Albert Einstein College of Medicine.
+Dr. Klig completed her residency in Pediatrics at Children's Hospital, Boston MA, and completed a fellowship in Pediatric Emergency Medicine at Children's Hospital Oakland, CA. She is an Assistant Professor of Pediatrics at Harvard Medical School.

 After completing a fellowship in Pediatric Emergency Medicine (PEM), Dr. Klig was the first faculty member recruited to the new Pediatric Emergency Department (PED) at Yale-New Haven Children's Hospital, where she contributed to the development of the department.
 Dr. Klig served in many roles: PEM resource for the Special Olympics; PEM advisor, New Haven Regional Injury Prevention Program; PEM Chairman, Hezekiah Beardsley Chapter of the AAP; AAP delegate, State Trauma Committee; and Chairman of Connecticut's first Emergency Medical Services for Children (EMSC) grants, state committee, and projects.